Infection Control and Prevention

 Personal Protective Equipment (PPE)

-Quickly review the process for donning and doffing your PPE.
-Download and post in common areas or donning and doffing stations for staff to reference.
+Download and post this information in common areas or donning and doffing stations for staff to reference.

 - Three Key Factors Required for a Respirator to be Effective